dhinske/candy-shop/nutshells/kubernetes.md

   - Kubernetes has two ways to discover Services
     - Environment variables: As soon as the Pod starts on any worker node, the kubelet daemon running on that node adds a set of environment variables in the Pod for all active Services
     - DNS: Kubernetes has an add-on for DNS, which creates a DNS record for each Service and its format is like my-svc.my-namespace.svc.cluster.local.
 Services within the same Namespace can reach to other Services with just their name
+- ServiceType
+  - Defines access scope of a Service
+  - ClusterIP: default, Virtual IP address using the ClusterIP
+  - NodePort: In addition to creating a ClusterIP, a port from the range 30000-32767 is mapped to the respective Service, from all the worker nodes.
+The NodePort ServiceType is useful when we want to make our Services accessible from the external world.
+The end-user connects to the worker nodes on the specified port, which forwards the traffic to the applications running inside the cluster.
+To access the application from the external world, administrators can configure a reverse proxy outside the Kubernetes cluster and map the specific endpoint to the respective port on the worker nodes.
+  - LoadBalancer:
+    - NodePort and ClusterIP Services are automatically created, and the external load balancer will route to them
+    - The Services are exposed at a static port on each worker node
+    - The Service is exposed externally using the underlying cloud provider's load balancer feature.
+  - ExternalIP: A Service can be mapped to an ExternalIP address if it can route to one or more of the worker nodes.
+Traffic that is ingressed into the cluster with the ExternalIP (as destination IP) on the Service port, gets routed to one of the the Service endpoints.
+ExternalIPs are not managed by Kubernetes.
+The cluster administrators has configured the routing to map the ExternalIP address to one of the nodes.
+  - ExternalName: Has no Selectors and does not define any endpoints.
+When accessed within the cluster, it returns a CNAME record of an externally configured Service.
+The primary use case of this ServiceType is to make externally configured Services like my-database.example.com available inside the cluster, using just the name, like my-database, to other Services inside the same Namespace.

+## Volumes
+- Directory backed by a storage medium.
+The storage medium and its content are determined by the Volume Type
+- A Volume is attached to a Pod and shared among the containers of that Pod
+- The Volume has the same life span as the Pod, and it outlives the containers of the Pod - this allows data to be preserved across container restarts
+- VolumeTypes
+  - emptyDir: An empty Volume is created for the Pod as soon as it is scheduled on the worker node.
+The Volume's life is tightly coupled with the Pod.
+If the Pod dies, the content of emptyDir is deleted forever.
+  - hostPath: With the hostPath Volume Type, we can share a directory from the host to the Pod.
+If the Pod dies, the content of the Volume is still available on the host.
+  - gcePersistentDisk: Mount a Google Compute Engine (GCE) persistent disk into a Pod
+  - awsElasticBlockStore: Mount an AWS EBS Volume into a Pod
+  - nfs: Mount an NFS share into a Pod
+  - iscsi: Mount iSCSI share into a Pod
+  - secret: Pass sensitive information to Pods
+  - persistentVolumeClaim:
+    - Attach a PersistentVolume to a Pod
+    - APIs for users and administrators to manage and consume storage
+    - A PersistentVolumeClaim (PVC) is a request for storage by a user.
+Users request for PersistentVolume resources based on size, access modes, etc. Once a suitable PersistentVolume is found, it is bound to a PersistentVolumeClaim.